Air & Space Forces Association presents NSSI with prestigious Vandenberg Award

 |0

-This work, Air & Space Forces Association presents NSSI with prestigious Vandenberg Award, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Air & Space Forces Association presents NSSI with prestigious Vandenberg Award, by 1st Lt.
+Charles Rivezzo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT